tomhea/flip-jump/tests/README.md

 Add a combination of `--fast`, `--medium`, `--slow`, `--hexlib` to run tests of different types.<br>
 Use `--all` to run all the tests.
 The default (no type flags) means `--fast`.

+### Filter tests by their name
+Multiple flags will take the union of the relevant tests.
+ * `--name n1 n2` only run tests with these names.
+ * `--contains n1 n2` only run tests containing one of these names.
+ * `--startswith n1 n2` only run tests starting with one of these names.
+ * `--endswith n1 n2` only run tests ending with one of these names.

 ## Add your tests:

 The .csv files in this directory specify which tests to run (and what parameters to use).